check-spelling-sandbox/nlu/packages/node-fasttext/README.md

 })
 ```

-The model haved trained before with the followings params:
+The model was trained before with the followings params:

 ```js
 const path = require('path')